Materials and Equipment

 Audio books

-The Washington Talking Book & Braille Library houses a varied collection of books and magazines on digital cartridge.
-A Digital Talking Book Player is needed to play these materials, which is provided free of charge to registered users.
-Digital books are also all available for download on the BARD (Braille and Audio Reading Downloads) website (bard.loc.gov).
+The Washington Talking Book & Braille Library houses a varied collection of books and magazines.
+These materials can be sent in the mail on digital cartridges, which are played on a Digital Talking Book Player provided free of charge to registered users.
+Books and magazines are also all available for download through the BARD (Braille and Audio Reading Downloads) service via the BARD Mobile app (available at BARD for Apple iOS, BARD for Android, and BARD for Amazon Kindle) or the BARD website.
 To learn more about downloading, visit Download Books.

 Braille Books